Albanese elected Australia's leader in complex poll result | Politics

 While Labour will form either a majority or minority government, both major parties lost ground, with support for the coalition dropping by more than 6% from the 2019 election, and Labour's vote falling by around 1.2% as of Sunday morning.

-Albanese vowed to bring Australians together in a government of unity, to increase investment in social services and to “end the climate wars.''
-“My Labour team will work every day to bring Australians together.
-And I will lead a government worthy of the people of Australia,” he said.
+Albanese vowed to bring Australians together, increase investment in social services and "end the climate wars".

+Speaking to reporters while walking his dog in his electorate on Sunday morning, Albanese evoked a more cooperative approach to Parliamentary business — possibly unavoidable if Labour cannot form a majority government — and described his victory as "a really big moment".

+"It's something that's a big moment in my life, but what I want it to be is a big moment for the country," he said.
+"I do want to change the country.
+I want to change the way that politics operates in this country."
+Greens leader Adam Bandt concurred, saying his party wanted to work with the next government to "tackle the climate crisis" and an "inequality crisis" he said was threatening Australia.

 "I think it's good...someone with a non-Anglo Celtic surname is the leader in the House of Representatives and that someone with a surname like Wong is the leader of the government in the Senate," he said.